-Spinach & Almond Pesto recipe with Mortar and Pestle
+Spinach and Almond Pesto Made in a Mortar and Pestle

 Similar to my Almond & Lemon Pesto, this recipe calls for simple and fresh ingredients that are easily available.